Zurich

 As a landlocked country Switzerland is mostly accessible by air or land transport.
 However, it might come as a surprise that from London flights are fairly cheap.
 Find out how to find cheap flights here.

 The main airport in Zurich is Zurich Airport (ZRH).
-Once you land there are plenty of transfer options anything from Taxis to trains.
+Once you land there are plenty of transfer options anything from taxis to trains.
+As part of our rail trip around Europe in 2023, we went to Zurich by train.

 Talking of trains, that is one thing you will notice as the de facto way of moving not only around the country or canton but also in the main cities themselves.
 The rail network is fairly impressive and tickets are easy to procure.